gokuldhoot/dfg/rclonefs/README.md

 rclonefs has some specific options which may help

+    `-v`           - print debugging
-    --no-modtime - don't read the modification time --debug-fuse - print lots of FUSE debugging
+    `--no-modtime` - don't read the modification time `--debug-fuse` - print lots of FUSE debugging (needs `-v`)

 As well as lots of rclone's options.

 ## Limitations ##

-This can only read and write files sequentially.
-So don't try running a database on rclonefs!
+This can only read files seqentially, or write files sequentially.
+It can't read and write or seek in files.

 rclonefs inherits rclone's directory handling.
 In rclone's world directories don't really exist.
-This means that empty directories will have a tendency to disappear once they fall out of the cache.
+This means that empty directories will have a tendency to disappear once they fall out of the directory cache.

 The bucket based FSes (eg swift, s3, google compute storage, b2) won't work from the root - you will need to specify a bucket, or a path